 Choose 2 Half-Day Workshops to Attend

-Four half-day workshops will be offered in 2017, and attendees can choose two of them to attend on Friday.
+Six half-day workshops will be offered in 2018, and attendees may choose one to attend on Friday morning and one to attend on Saturday morning.
 The goal of the workshops is to provide a hands-on experience for residents, fellows, and practicing nephrologists that will improve their understanding of how and why interventions are done, increase their comfort with techniques, and help them understand their own level of interest in the tools.
 All the workshops are focused on providing a realistic experience with the techniques through combinations of overview talks, simulations, live human models, and cadavers.
 This direct hands-on approach will allow learners to better understand and apply the techniques learned in the workshops.

 Kidney Biopsy Academy

 Proficiency in percutaneous kidney biopsy is required for accreditation in nephrology.
 Medical practice trends have diminished the interest and exposure of nephrology fellows to kidney biopsies.
 Approximately 14% of renal biopsies are inadequate for diagnostic purposes because of technical reasons related to the biopsy.
 The goal of this course is to provide training in percutaneous renal biopsies to residents, fellows, and practicing physicians.

 The hands-on course utilizes:

 1) Renal ultrasound simulation using SonoSim® Ultrasound Training